 - Fit the pie dough to the edges of the pan, then pour in the prepared blueberry filling.
 You can refrigerate the pie at this stage, if you're in a hot kitchen, until you roll out the top crust.

 - Once the top crust is ready--it should be slightly larger than the top of the pie dish -- you can shape it into a lattice top, like I did (my lattice-top-making skills are terrible and I can never get it quite right, but eaters rarely notice, it still looks pretty, and who cares when it all tastes so good?).
-Another easy way to make a cute top crust is to cut out shapes with a cookie cutter and layer them on, like I did with my Vegan Strawberry Pie and my Vegan Sweet Potato Pie.
-You can also just do a very plain top crust, like in this Vegan Skillet Apple Pie.
+Another easy way to make a cute top crust for your vegan blueberry pie is to cut out shapes with a cookie cutter and layer them on, like I do with some of my other vegan pies, including this Vegan Strawberry Pie and my Vegan Sweet Potato Pie.
+You can also just do a very plain top crust, like this Vegan Skillet Apple Pie.
 It looks great for very little work.

 - Bake the pie: